kdkasad/numbrs/README.md

 ### Functions

 Numbrs supoprt some built-in functions.
-Functions are called by preceding a group (e.g. parentheses) with the function name.
+Functions are called by preceding a group (e.g. parentheses) with the function identifier.

 Example: